hashicorp/consul/website/source/api/acl.html.md

 datacenter.
 This is intended to be used by operators, or by automation checking the health of ACL replication.

-Please see the [ACL replication](/docs/internals/acl.html#replication) section of the internals guide for more details.
+Please see the [ACL Guide](/docs/guides/acl.html#replication) replication section for more details.

 | Method | Path                         | Produces                   |
 | ------ | ---------------------------- | -------------------------- |